clue2solve/clue2solve.io/index.md

 # Welcome to Clue2Solve Open Source Projects

 ## About Clue2Solve
 At Clue2solve, the motto is to build better developer experience.
-In mission I have the tremendous pleasure to collaborate with some of the great friends I have made during my technology Journey over years.
+In this mission I have the tremendous pleasure to collaborate with some of the great friends I have made during my technology Journey over years.

 You can look for Developer tools, Libraries, Cloud Automation tooling and even some Cloud Strategy related information here at Clue2Solve.